 The market for selling health insurance plans is highly competitive.
 We compete with entities and individuals that offer and sell health insurance plans utilizing traditional distribution channels as well as the Internet.
-Our competitors include the tens of thousands of local insurance agents across the United States who sell health insurance plans in their communities.
+Our competitors include local insurance agents across the United States who sell health insurance plans in their communities.
 There are a number of agents that operate websites and provide an online shopping experience for consumers interested in purchasing health insurance.
 Some local agents use "lead aggregator" services that use the Internet to find consumers interested in purchasing health insurance and are compensated for referring those consumers to the traditional agent.
 In addition to health insurance brokers and agents, many health insurance carriers directly market and sell their plans to consumers through call centers and their own websites.
 Although we offer health insurance plans for many of these carriers, they also compete with us by offering their plans directly to consumers.
-We will also compete with state health insurance exchanges implemented as a result of healthcare reform.
-Healthcare reform also will result in health insurance plan cost and benefit data being more readily accessible, which could facilitate additional competition.
-In connection with our marketing of Medicare plans, we also compete with the original Medicare program.
+We will also compete with state and federal health insurance exchanges implemented as a result of health care reform.
+Health care reform also will result in health insurance plans, we also compete with the original Medicare program.
 In addition, CMS offers plan information, comparison tools, call centers and online enrollment for Medicare Advantage and Medicare Part D prescription drug plans.

 In licensing our health insurance purchasing platform, we compete with companies providing technology that automates premium quoting, research and analysis of health insurance plans, member enrollment and other tools that support online sales efforts by health insurance carriers and their agents and brokers.
-We anticipate that in licensing our technology to government entities for health insurance exchange and other purposes, we will compete with these entities as well as system integrators, software companies, employee benefit service providers, technology consulting companies and others that have experience providing technology and services to the federal or state governments.